Data Processing Agreement

 Description of the specific technical and organizational measures to be taken by the processor to be able to provide assistance to the controller:

-Technical and organizational measures to be taken by the processor to be able to provide assistance to the controller are afforded a level of protection that is essentially equivalent to that implemented by the processor(s).
+The technical and organizational measures to be taken by the Processor to assist the Controller shall provide a level of protection that is essentially equivalent to the measures implemented by the Processor(s).

 ANNEX IV – SUB-PROCESSORS